Female Kestrel

 English Summary

-The "Werkgroep Roofvogels Hoeksche Waard Oost" (= Working group birds of prey Hoeksche Waard East) monitors the breeding population of birds of prey in the eastern half of the Hoeksche Waard since 2000.
+The "Werkgroep Roofvogels Hoeksche Waard" (= Working group birds of prey Hoeksche Waard) monitors the breeding population of birds of prey in the Hoeksche Waard since 2000.
 The Hoeksche Waard is a polder a few kilometers south of Rotterdam, the Netherlands.
 It is mostly open agricultural country with some towns and industry and some (very) small patches of bushes and woods.
-The Hoeksche Waard is divided by the north-south highway A29, the eastern half is about 15000Ha.
+The Hoeksche Waard is divided by the north-south highway A29, the eastern half is about 158Km2, the western half 106Km2.

-The monitored raptor species are: Common Buzzard (Buteo buteo), Goshawk (Accipiter Gentilis), Sparrowhawk (Accipiter Nisus), Kestrel (Falco Tinnunculus), Hobby (Falco Subbuteo) and a few pairs of peregrine falcon (Falco Peregrinus).
+The monitored raptor species are: Common Buzzard (Buteo buteo), Goshawk (Accipiter Gentilis), Sparrowhawk (Accipiter Nisus), Kestrel (Falco Tinnunculus), Hobby (Falco Subbuteo), White-tailed eagle (Haliaeetus Albicilla), Honey Buzzard (Pernis Apivorus) and a few pairs of peregrine falcon (Falco Peregrinus) .

-Also breeding in our working area are a number of Marsh Harriers (Circus Aeruginosus), probably around 15-20, but they are not monitored 'cause of lack of manpower.
+Also breeding in our working area are a number of Marsh Harriers (Circus Aeruginosus), probably around 40-50 pairs, but they are not monitored 'cause of lack of manpower.

 Sometimes we "assist" the birds by providing nestboxes and always we try to keep a watchful eye to detect possible bird-of-prey persecution, like on-purpose nest disturbances or poisoning.